Solution of the Laplace equation by means of BEM

 - A polygon of edge points (counterclockwise, the area numbered around)

-- Boundary conditions for each polygon segment, either for the unknown function (u) or its normal directional derivative in the edge ∂u/∂n, looking outward.
+- Boundary conditions for each polygon segment, either for the unknown function u

-If both input fields are used here, a condition of the type ∂u/∂n + a u = b is meant.
+If both input fields are used here, they are used for a Robin boundary condition of type ∂u/∂n + a u = b.

 - If desired, internal points of the area for which the solution will be determined.